ahauser16/jobly-server/readme.md

 - `--coverage`: Generates a test coverage report, showing which parts of your code are covered by tests.
 - `-i` **(in band)**: Ensures that tests run sequentially rather than in parallel.
 This is useful when tests might interfere with each other if run simultaneously.

-By running the tests with these options, you can ensure that your tests are executed in a controlled manner and get a detailed report on test coverage.

 ##### `config.js` and `config.test.js` explained